Muhammad Yunus

-In 2012, he became Chancellor of Glasgow Caledonian University in Scotland, a position he held until 2018.
+In 2012, Yunus became Chancellor of Glasgow Caledonian University in Scotland, a position he held until 2018.
 Previously, he was a professor of economics at Chittagong University in Bangladesh.
 He published several books related to his finance work.
-He is a founding board member of Grameen America and Grameen Foundation, which support microcredit.

-Yunus also served on the board of directors of the United Nations Foundation, a public charity to support UN causes from 1998 to 2021.
+He is a founding board member of Grameen America and Grameen Foundation, which supports microcredit.
+Yunus also served in the board of directors of the United Nations Foundation, a public charity to support UN causes, from 1998 to 2021.